-Vaccine Update: Aged 23 or over, or turning 23 before 1 July 2021?
+Vaccine Update: Aged 18 or over?
 Book your jab NOW

-The NHS is now urging everyone who is aged 23 and over and people who'll turn 23 before 1 July 2021 to come forward and get their jab.
+The NHS is now urging everyone who is aged 18 and over to come forward and get their jab.
 Additionally, if:

 - you're at high risk from COVID-19 (clinically extremely vulnerable)